A corneal transplant is a routine surgical procedure that replaces a damaged cornea with a healthy one from a donor.

 - keeping the eye covered

 Recovery time is dependent on the type of transplant procedure.
-It can take up to 1 year for the eye to fully recover.
+It can take

 A doctor will be able to advise on when a person can resume their normal activities.